 For patients who agree to have their whole genome sequenced, their samples (blood/saliva/tissue etc.) will be stored securely [by?] and their data will be added to the National Genomic Research Library, a secure national database of de-identified genomic and health data managed by Genomics England.
 Approved researchers can use the samples and data to study diseases and look for new treatments.

-In the NHS Long Term Plan, published in 2019, NHSE/I set out ambitions to be the first national healthcare system to offer whole-genome sequencing as part of routine care and to sequence 500,000 whole genomes by 2023/2024.
+In the NHS Long Term Plan, published in 2019, NHSE set out ambitions to be the first national healthcare system to offer whole-genome sequencing as part of routine care and to sequence 500,000 whole genomes by 2023/2024.

 How are pharmacists involved in the genomic medicine service?

 Pharmacists’ medicines expertise is central to the NHS Genomic Medicine Service.
-They will be needed to help explain to patients how their pharmacogenomic results are likely to impact their medicines and discuss any non-genetic factors that may influence drug responses.
+They may be required to help explain to patients how their pharmacogenomic results are likely to impact their medicines and discuss any non-genetic factors that may influence drug responses.
 Pharmacists may also need to liaise with a patient’s doctor in case any of their medications need to change and could be required to help with alerting on significant gene–drug interactions for future medicines prescribed for the patient.

 Each GMSA has appointed a chief pharmacist (or senior responsible officer) to provide strategic and operational delivery of services, and a consultant pharmacist to provide clinical leadership, expert clinical practice and knowledge.